Environmental justice

-Environmental justice is a social movement to address the unfair exposure of poor and marginalized communities to harms from hazardous waste, resource extraction, and other land uses.
-The movement has generated hundreds of studies showing that exposure to environmental harms is inequitably distributed.
+Environmental justice is a social movement that addresses injustice that occurs when poor or marginalized communities are harmed by hazardous waste, resource extraction, and other land uses from which they do not benefit.
+The movement has generated hundreds of studies showing that exposure to environmental harm is inequitably distributed.
+Additionally, many marginalized communities, including Black/racialized communities and the LGBTQ community, are disproportionately impacted by natural disasters.